Pitson3/UdaConnect/README.md

 Afterwards, you can test that `kubectl` works by running a command like `kubectl describe services`.
 It should not return any errors.

 ### Steps
+NOTE: Make sure to cd into the udaconnect directory and then run the following commands.
+Besides, make sure the kafka is up and running on port 9092 on your local machine
+The kafka topic named "udaconnect" should also be created for more on setting up kafka refer: https://kafka.apache.org/quickstart
 1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
-4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API
+4. `kubectl apply -f deployment/udaconnect-person-connections-api.yaml` - Set up the Person and Connections services and deployment for the APIs
+5. `kubectl apply -f deployment/udaconnect-location-api.yaml`-Set up the location service and the deployment for the APIs
+6. `kubectl apply -f deployment/udaconnect-kafka-consumer.yaml`-Set up the kafka consumer for handling the create requests for the above services
+7. `kubectl apply -f deployment/udaconnect-grpc-server.yaml`-Set up the grpc server for processing the create requests passed from Kafka consumer
-5. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
+8. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
-6. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+9. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.